-The InvestOne accounting system is a vendor-supplied subsystem of the Debt Information Management System (DIMS).
-InvestOne is used to record and report Unemployment Trust Fund activity and balances reported by FMB.
-The InvestOne accounting system is licensed by Fidelity National Information Services (FIS).
-The InvestOne accounting system resides and operates on Fiscal Service's Fiscal IT Mainframe (FIT-MF) environment1.
-The FedInvest system is operated within a client-server environment^{2,3}.
-FIT-MF and client-server system software products are under vendor control for maintenance and support.
+The FedInvest system is operated within a client-server environment.
+Client-server system software products are under vendor control for maintenance and support.
 Upgrades to these products are obtained from the vendors and installed by the Information and Security Services (ISS) specialists.
-The Information and Security Services provides the primary support for maintaining the InvestOne accounting system.
-This includes FIT-MF operations (batch processing and reporting), custom report writing, application change management, data management, tape backup and recovery, user access security, remote access and continuity management.
-The InvestOne accounting system is accessed through the network using a terminal emulator that enables communication with ISS FIT-MF applications.
-The InvestOne accounting system also provides a report writer package called Spectra4 that provides users with the ability to create their own reports, which provide functionality not included in the standard InvestOne accounting system reports.
+The ISS provides the primary support for maintaining the InvestOne accounting system.
+This includes the distributed client-server operations (batch processing and reporting), custom report writing, application change management, data management, tape backup and recovery, user access security, remote access, and continuity management.

+The InvestOne accounting system is accessed through the network using a terminal emulator that enables communication with the client server.

-The trust fund managers receive supporting documentation on a daily basis for recording trust fund activity.
-The trust fund managers record the activity in Oracle as the supporting documentation is received for all funds except for UTF.
-This process provides the trust fund managers with information on daily cash balances that helps them ensure that the activity was processed and invested correctly.
+The accountants receive supporting documentation daily for recording Trust Fund activity.
+The accountants record the activity in Oracle Federal Financials (see description below) as the supporting documentation is received for all funds except for UTF.
+This process provides the accountants with information on daily cash balances that helps them ensure that the activity was processed and invested correctly.
 The Oracle system provides monthly trial balance reports and financial reports.